-Franziska Schroeder is the Queen’s University lead for the “Performance Without Barriers” Project.
-She is also a saxophonist, theorist, and a senior lecturer at the Sonic Arts Research Centre, School of Arts, English and Languages and a Fellow of the HEA (Higher Education Academy in the UK).
-She serves on the peer review panel for the UK’s AHRC (Arts and Humanities Research Council) and is a registered expert for the EU’s Education, Audiovisual and Culture Executive Agency (EACEA).
+Franziska is the Queen’s University lead for the “Performance Without Barriers” Project.
+She is a saxophonist, theorist, and a Professor of Music and Cultures at the Sonic Arts Research Centre, School of Arts, English and Languages.
+She is a Fellow of the HEA (Higher Education Academy in the UK) and a member of the UK’s AHRC (Arts and Humanities Research Council) peer review college (as chair and reviewer) .
+She is a registered expert for the EU’s Education, Audiovisual and Culture Executive Agency (EACEA) and reviewer for the Portuguese Research Grant Authority (FCT).
 Franziska was awarded her PhD from the University of Edinburgh in 2006, and has since written for many international journals, including Leonardo, Organised Sound, Performance Research, Cambridge Publishing and Routledge.
-She has published a book on performance and the threshold, an edited volume on user-generated content and in 2014 a book on improvisation entitled “Soundweaving”. www.qub.ac.uk/sites/StaffGateway/Ourstaff/DrFranziskaSchroeder
+She has published a book on performance and the threshold, an edited volume on user-generated content and in 2014 a book on improvisation entitled “Soundweaving”.

 Michelle is founder and CEO of The Drake Music Project Northern Ireland, a charity that provides access to independent music making for children and adults with complex disabilities.
 The charity that has been operating for 25 years provides workshops in composition and performance skills through adapted computer interfacing technology, in order that physical and cognitive ability is matched to an appropriate gestural interface, allowing people with disabilities the opportunity to express their creativity in an independent and controllable environment.